 What is the IDI, and why does it matter?

-- The Integrated Data Infrastructure (IDI) is a secure database run by StatsNZ.
+- The IDI is a secure database run by StatsNZ.
 It brings together information from different government services, such as health and education.
 Using the data together helps researchers understand big-picture issues that affect people in Aotearoa New Zealand, including young people and families.

-Why would you want to share your Growing Up in New Zealand data?
+Why would I want to share my Growing Up in New Zealand data?

 - Your experiences are vitally important.
 By linking your Growing Up in New Zealand data with other information already in the IDI, researchers can explore deeper questions about health, development, and wellbeing.
 It helps ensure children, young people, and whānau are represented in research that shapes future policies.